About

 Faculty Positions

 Allendale Columbia School (AC) seeks a collaborative and creative teacher to be part of AC’s Lower School team.
-The person who is hired for this position will work collaboratively with other teachers, specialists, and the Head of Lower School to provide a strong inquiry-based student-centered program.
-The ability to assess and address individual needs in foundational skills and facilitate project-based learning are qualities that the successful candidate will possess.
-This full-time appointment will begin for the 2023-2024 school year.
+The person who is hired for this position will work closely with teachers, specialists, and the Head of Lower School to further develop our inquiry based, student-centered literacy program, focusing on grades 3-5.
+The ability to assess and address individual needs in foundational literacy skills are qualities that the successful candidate will possess.
+The Literacy Teacher will focus on enhancing literacy instruction that builds students’ literacy skills, and enhances students’ engagement and ownership of their learning.

 Major Areas of Responsibility:

-• Teaching a Kindergarten class in collaboration with another teacher
+• Teaching Grade 3-5 Literacy in collaboration with another teacher

-• Working in collaboration with the Head of Lower School, other teachers, specialists, and staff members to ensure curriculum alignment and appropriate implementation of student-centered learning
+• Working in collaboration with the Head of Lower School, other teachers, specialists, and staff members to ensure appropriate implementation of student-centered learning

 • Effectively communicating with parents, AC leadership, faculty, and staff about student needs and progress